llvm-swift/LLVMSwift/README.md

 let module = Module(name: "main")
 ```

-LLVM IR is construction is done with an `IRBuilder` object.
+LLVM IR construction is handled by `IRBuilder` objects.
 An `IRBuilder` is a cursor pointed inside a context, and as such has ways of extending that context and moving around inside of it.

-Defining a simple function and moving the cursor to a point where we can begin inserting instructions is done like so:
+Defining a function and moving the cursor to a point where we can begin inserting instructions is done like so:

 ```swift
 let builder = IRBuilder(module: module)